Draw length and arrow length aren’t equal. Each signifies different things. Most importantly, they determine your archery performance.

 Can Draw Length Change over time?

-Yes, your draw length may change over time.
+Yes, draw length can indeed undergo changes over time.

 Are Longer Or Shorter Arrows better?